 News, Blogs, Events & Urgent Actions

-- UN panel finds that three female Palestinian students from Birzeit University are in arbitrary detention, following legal submission from LPHR and AddameerNews item1st July 2021
+- UN expert panel finds that three female Palestinian students from Birzeit University are in arbitrary detention, after substantive legal submission made by LPHR and AddameerNews item1st July 2021

 - LPHR and Addameer significant update on Israel’s military detention and prosecution of three female Palestinian students from Birzeit UniversityNews item16th June 2021